 e) Resolution 1238, on use of six official and working languages of the Union, adopted by the Council in 2005;

-f) Resolution 1386 (C17, last amended C24), on the joint ITU Coordination Committee for Terminology (ITU CCT),
+f) Resolution 1386 (C17, last amended C24), on the joint ITU Coordination Committee for Terminology (ITU CCT);

+g) Resolution 58 (Rev. Busan, 2014) of the Plenipotentiary Conference, on Strengthening of relations between ITU and regional telecommunication organizations and regional preparations for the Plenipotentiary Conference;

+h) Resolution 123 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on Bridging the standardization gap between developing and developed countries,

 taking into account